Northeastern-Electric-Racing/PM-Dashboard-v2/docs/Onboarding.md

 ### Initial Database Migration

-In order to run the database for the first time, you will need to execute the following commands in the CLI.
+In order to run the database for the first time, you will need to execute the following command in the CLI.
-Run `npm prisma:migrate`.
+Run `npm prisma:reset`.
-You will need to also input a name for the migration in the `name` field that is prompted.
-Then run `npm prisma:seed`.

 Refer to [prisma migration tools](https://github.com/Northeastern-Electric-Racing/PM-Dashboard-v2/blob/main/docs/PrismaMigrationTools.md) for more information about these commands.